layilin/SP23-33852/_texts/sc-page024.md

 - Urge me to pluck, from Fancy's soaring wing, [305]
 - A plume to deck Experience' hoary brow.

-- ATTEND.—The son of Time and Truth declares;
+- ATTEND.——The son of Time and Truth declares;
 - Unless the low-hung clouds drop fatness down,
 - No bunching plants of vivid green will spring,
 - In goodly ranks, to fill the planter's eye.
 [310]